kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

             // - besu: hyperledger/besu:merge
             "elImage": "",

-            // The log level that the EL client should log at, it overrides the value set in the `logLevel` property
+            // The log level string that this participant's EL client should log at
-            // This value must be specific for the client's implementation, For instance if you want to set info log
-            // level for Geth client, you should set "3" and "INFO" for Besu clients "elLogLevel": "",
+            // If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
+            //  global `logLevel` = `info` then Geth would receive `3`, Besu would receive `INFO`, etc.)
+            // If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
+            //  over a specific participant's logging
+            "elLogLevel": "",

             // The type of CL client that should be started